Danish-Sensor-Engineering/dse-demo-netconnect-java/README.md

 | 2    | A target is observed but outside the measuring range   |
 | 1    | A target is observed but outside the measuring range   |
 | 0    | A target is observed but outside the measuring range   |

+## Notes

+If you wish to implement the communication in other programming languages, we are ready to support you, within the limits of our knowledge of the programming language you use.